sal55/langs/MLang/Tools.md

-    mc      prog        Compile to prog.c, then invoke gcc on prog.c to produce prog.exe mc -opt prog        Same, but use gcc -O3 mc -tcc prog        Compile to prog.c, then invoke tcc on prog.c to produce prog.exe mc -c   prog        Compile to prog.c
+    mc      prog        Compile to prog.c, then invoke gcc on prog.c to produce prog.exe mc -opt prog        Same, but use gcc -O3 mc -tcc prog        Compile to prog.c, then invoke tcc on prog.c to produce prog.exe mc -c   prog        Compile to prog.c, do not invoke C compiler

-(tcc is recommended companion C compiler, but if `-opt` is needed, which is the main reason to use `mc`, then only `gcc` supports that.)
+(tcc is the recommended companion C compiler, but if `-opt` is needed, which is the main reason to use `mc`, then only `gcc` supports that.)

 A single C-source file is produced for an entire application.
 This can be compiled pretty much like hello.c.